 Industry

-Impacts (\$m) (rela ative to baseline)
+Impacts (\$m) (rel ative to baseline)

-% change (relat ive to baseline)
+% change (relative to baseline)

-Horticulture - -
+Horticulture 13 -

-Sheep, beef, and grain 2 0.5
+Sheep, beef, and grain 2 0.

-Dairy farming -63 -3.9
+Dairy farming -63 -3.

-Forestry 6 3.2
+Forestry 6 3.

-Other primary -2 -0.3
+Other primary -2 -0.

-Agriculture and forestry support -3 -1.3
+Agriculture and forestry support -3 -1.

-Meat and meat product -2 -15.5
+Meat and meat product -2 -15.

 manufacturing

-Dairy product manufacturing -26 -3.7
+Dairy product manufacturing -26 -3.

-Wood and paper manufacturing 7 1.4
+Wood and paper manufacturing 7 1.

-Other manufacturing -1 -0.1
+Other manufacturing -1 -0.

-Utilities -2 -0.2
+Utilities -2 -0.

-Construction 1 0.1
+Construction 1 0.

-Wholesale and retail trade -2 -0.1
+Wholesale and retail trade -2 -0.

-Transport -1 -0.2
+Transport -1 -0.

-Professional/administrative services -1 -0.1
+Professional/administrative services -1 -0.

-Local and central government 0 0.0
+Local and central government 0 0.

-Other services -10 -0.2
+Other services -10 -0.

-Total relative to baseline -97 -0.5
+Total relative to baseline -97 -0.

-&lt;sup>13 No change provided for horticulture number, just baseline provided from same time as round 2 of modelling
+13 No change provided for horticulture number, just baseline provided from same time as round 2 of modelling

-International Exports

-(proxy for Waikato
+International Exports (proxy for Waikato regional contribution to Total loss of \$116m of international exports, including a loss of \$117m in the dairy product manufacturing, and small losses and gains in oth industries.
+Therefore this is most strongly felt in the mid-Waikato FMU.

 regional contribution to

 national exports)

-Total loss of \$116m of international exports, including a loss of \$117m in the dairy product manufacturing, and small losses and gains in other primary and related industries.
-Therefore this is most strongly felt in the mid-Waikato FMU.